gjwgit/rattleng/installers/README.md

                          "readr", "tm", "wordcloud", "magick"))'
 ```

-Then you can install the rattleng app from the packages available on
+RattleNG can then be installed from the installation packages
-github or snap or build it yourself from source as described further
+available from Togaware as described below.
-below.

 ## Linux